LETTER FROM OUR CHAIR

 1-800-SUNY-123 ext.
 3707

-Two of the faculty have been awarded the Chancellor's Award for Excellence in Teaching.
-One member has received the Richard Siegfried Junior Faculty Prize for Academic Excellence.
-One was recognized for Innovative Use of Instructional Technology.
+- Three of the faculty have been awarded the SUNY Chancellor's Award for Excellence in Teaching.
+Two have received the John Moss Award for Excellence in College Teaching from the National Association of Geoscience Teachers.
 One member is a Distinguished Teaching Professor and received the SUNY Oneonta Outstanding Academic Advisement Award.
 In the history of the department, 4 faculty have attained the rank of Distinguished Teaching Professor.
-This represents nearly one third of the DTPs on our campus and twice as many as any other department.
-We are not certain if any other department in the SUNY system surpasses this record.

 - We offer a unique pre-semester field experience for incoming freshmen called GEOFYRST (Geologic Experience Outdoors First Year Regional Summer Trip).
 The learning experience shared by these students is continued in a special section of Introduction to Geology that is only available to GEOFYRST participants See the field trip website http://www.oneonta.edu/academics/earths/GEOFYRST.asp for more information.
 GEOFYRST is supported by the Clement Fund for Field Experiences in the Geosciences.

-- We occupy a newly renovated building and have recently acquired significant new instrumentation: Scanning Electron Microscope with Energy Dispersive X-ray Spectrometer (SEM-EDS), X-ray fluorescence spectrometer, electromagnetic induction profiler, ground-penetrating radar, thin-section machine, Inductively Coupled Plasma Mass Spectrometer, total station, differential GPS, Weather Radiosonde, etc.
+- We occupy a recently renovated building and have significant new instrumentation: Scanning Electron Microscope with Energy Dispersive X-ray Spectrometer (SEM-EDS), X-ray fluorescence spectrometer, electromagnetic induction profiler, ground-penetrating radar, thin-section machine, Inductively Coupled Plasma Mass Spectrometer, total station, differential GPS, Weather Radiosonde, etc.

-- Every fall we bestow nine mini-scholarships that we call “book awards” to outstanding freshmen, sophomore, and junior majors.
+- Every fall we bestow mini-scholarships called “book awards” to outstanding freshmen, sophomore, and junior majors.
 These awards are funded by alumni contributions.

-- We provide a cash prize and certificate for the Philo C. Wilson Outstanding Graduating Senior during a department reception in the spring.
+- We provide a cash prize and certificate for the Philo C. Wilson Outstanding Graduating Senior.

 - Faculty research is most typically done in conjunction with undergraduate students.
 Numerous students have presented their results at national and regional conferences.
-The Earth Sciences Department has sponsored more student/faculty grant-funded projects than any other department.
+Some have even published in scientific journals.

-- Participation by large numbers of students in conferences is subsidized partially by alumni contributions to our Field Experiences Fund.
+- Participation of students in conferences is subsidized partially by alumni contributions to our Field Experiences Fund.

 - We host a very active Meteorology Club, Geology Club and chapter of Sigma Gamma Epsilon, the national honor society for the geosciences.

-- We host 4 listservs for science teachers, including the ESPRIT listserv for Earth Science teachers which has 1600 subscribers from 26 states.
+- We host the ESPRIT listserv for Earth Science teachers, which has over 2000 subscribers from 26 states.

 - We offer a variety of extended field trips.
 Recent trips have visited the Mojave Desert/Mecca Hills area of California, Death Valley and Anza Borrego.
 These trips are supported by the Clement Fund for Field Experiences in the Geosciences.

-- Entry-level job opportunities are excellent for graduates from the Earth Sciences Department.
-In 2009, the Bureau of Labor Statistics estimates job growth in the geosciences at an annual rate of 19%, more than double for other career areas.
+- Entry-level job opportunities are excellent for graduates from the Department of Earth and Atmospheric Sciences.
+The U.S. Bureau of Labor Statistics estimates job growth in the geosciences at an annual rate of 19%, more than double for other career areas.
 As a result of this shortage of geoscientists, starting salaries are skyrocketing.